-Nearly 1 in 3 adults experience an anxiety disorder in their lifetime, making it the most common mental disorder in the world.
-When we are anxious, afraid, or overwhelmed, the most significant thing we can do is lean into the One who knows us completely and loves us best – the God of all comfort.
+When we hare anxiety, fear, or feel overwhelmed, the most significant thing we can do is lean into the One who knows us completely and loves us best – the God of all comfort.

 Those who suffer from anxiety disorders also commonly suffer from depression (and vice versa).
 Generalized anxiety, panic, social anxiety, phobias, OCD, PTSD, and various depressive disorders are all common types of anxiety disorders.